Beatrice1000/measurement_converter/README.md

 How is the measurement converted?

-The converter is divided into two: Volume and Mass
+The converter is divided into two: Volume and Mass. to begin conversion type start and select "1" for Volume and "2" for Mass.

-For volume:
+For volume type conversion unit to execute:

 •	Cups to Litres

 •	Litres to Cups

-For Mass:
+For Mass type conversion unit to execute:

 •	Grams to pounds